381YE Autumn Equinox winds of war

 While the Empire has been looting the Legacy, the Grendel have been engaged in a significant stratagem of their own.
 They have been collapsing the passes through the western and the northern mountains.
 At this time there are only three major passes still open that are large enough to allow a campaign army to pass through them without difficulty.

 - The Onyx Path linking Optarion and Ateri.
 The western end of the pass is guarded by the Citadel of the Flame, while the eastern end emerges near the ruins of Fort Mezudan.

 - The Crow Road linking Willstone and Cinion.
-The western end of the pass is watched by the resourceful sentinels of Willstone spire, while the eastern end emerges in the hills above the ruins of Damakhan's Forge.
+The western end of the pass is watched by the resourceful sentinels of Willstone spire, while the eastern end emerges in the hills above the ruins of Damakan's Forge.

-- The Twilight Gate linking the plains of Proceris and the northern Osuary.
+- The Twilight Gate linking the plains of Proceris and the northern Ossuary.
 This "pass" is wide enough that it would be extremely difficult to close it without constructing a fortification.

 These three passes now effectively control access from Imperial territory into Spiral, and vice versa.
 There are several smaller, higher passes still intact of course that can be used by small groups or caravans - but these are not suitable for a campaign army to use.
 The full strategic implications of this situation will be made clear to the Military Council during the Muster, once the Civil Service has confirmed what they are.